STAC-IITMandi/9th-Inter-iit/docs/docs.md

 When you run the web app, you can access it at `https://127.0.0.1:8080`.

-The web app will consist a plot of aitoff projection of the sky map.
+The web app consists a plot of aitoff projection of the sky map.
 We used the galatic coordinates to plot all the sources.

 Here is a look of web application